Navigation: »No topics above this level«

 Following changes are recommended:

-To get better results scan all files (not only files that may being infected).
+Scan all files (not only files that may be infected) to get better results.

 Sophos

-Sophos virus scanners are delivered with a so called "On Access Scanner", that is able to notice if an infected file was write to/ read from the hard disk.
+Sophos virus scanners are delivered with an "On Access Scanner" that is able to notice if an infected file was written to/read from the hard disk.
+The "On Access Scanner" needs time to test attachments resulting in a longer download time for messages.

 Following changes are required: